technowledgy/vue-postgrest/docs/guide/index.md

 ### Row Filtering

 The `query` constructs column conditions from it's keys.
 Operators are dot-appendend to the key.
-E.g. to use multiple conditions on one column:
+E.g. to use multiple conditions:

 ``` vue
 <script>